 Lauren’s role is to primarily work in collaboration with and under the supervision of the (SWC) in meeting students’ needs, addressing student based concerns and issues whilst providing daily support to students, staff, families and the broader community.

 Cindy seeks to achieve positive outcomes and growth for students of all ages, supporting and encouraging their Academic goals and Behavioural development by building upon self-esteem, self-confidence, resilience, empowerment, social, personal skills and their responsibilities as a member of the larger community.

 Lauren is available on Tuesdays and Thursdays

-Michelle works from the Time Out Room located off the Senior School Office.
-Michelle is available during school hours Monday to Friday.
-Michelle’s role is to supervise the Time Out Room and help co-ordinate the restorative meetings with the teacher, student and Restorative Convener.
+Jane works from the Time Out and Uniform Room located off the Senior School Office.
+Jane is available during school hours Monday to Friday.
+Jane’s role is to supervise the Time Out and Uniform Room and help co-ordinate the restorative meetings with the teacher, student and Restorative Convener.

 The DEECD offer Student Support Service Officers (SSSO) to provide assistance to students and staff where necessary.
 Services include psychologist, social worker, speech pathologist etc. The referral process is online and must be completed by the Student Wellbeing Co-ordinator.

 The SWT utilises support from and refers students to a number of external agencies.
 Referrals are made via a member of the SWT.